-© Copyright Hewlett-Packard Company 1993, 1994 All Rights Reserved
+© Copyright Hewlett-Packard Company 1993-1996 All Rights Reserved

-HP 54520 and HP 54540 Series Oscilloscopes
+HP 54520C and HP 54540C Series Oscilloscopes

-HP 54520 and HP 54540 Series Oscilloscopes
+HP 54520C and HP 54540C Series Oscilloscopes

-The HP 54520 and HP 54540 series are high-performance, portable oscilloscopes.
+The HP 54520C and HP 54540C series are high-performance, portable oscilloscopes.
 Each channel provides 8 bits, 32K maximum acquisition memory, and 500-MHz bandwidth.
 Firmware modularity is provided by a 3-1/2 inch disk drive and flash ROMs, which allows for upgrades of the system firmware features in the oscilloscopes.
 Each of the oscilloscopes has an auxiliary trigger input on the rear panel.
 The sample rate and channel count depends on the model number.

-- HP 54542 has 4 channels with 2-GSa/s maximum sample rate on each channel. - HP 54522 has 2 channels with 2-GSa/s maximum sample rate on each channel, and there is an external trigger input on the front panel. - HP 54540 has four channels with 1-GSa/s maximum sample rate when two channels turned on, and 500 MSa/s when four channels are turned on. - HP 54520 has two channels with 500-MSa/s maximum sample rate on each channel, and there is an external trigger input on the front panel.
+- HP 54542C has 4 channels with 2-GSa/s maximum sample rate on each channel. - HP 54522C has 2 channels with 2-GSa/s maximum sample rate on each channel, and there is an external trigger input on the front panel. - HP 54540C has four channels with 2-GSa/s maximum sample rate when one channel is turned on, 1-GSa/s maximum sample rate when two channels are turned on, and 500 MSa/s when four channels are turned on. - HP 54520C has two channels with 1-GSa/s maximum sample rate when one channel is turned on, and 500 MSa/s when two channels are turned on, and there is an external trigger input on the front panel.